What is the right content to broadcast on LinkedIn Live?

 Most intuitively, you can use live broadcasts to expand access to physical events, such as ceremonies, conventions, and conferences.

-In conclusion, your content should match your channel.
+TL;DR, your content should match your channel.

 LinkedIn Live is a more defined channel than other social platforms; nevertheless, there are countless ways to craft and curate content that appeals to and activates your audience.